National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 He's been fascinated by politics since a young age.

-When he was 10, he wrote a "book" in which as a young man in his 20s, he was elected Vice President of the United States, before becoming President after the Commander and Chief met an untimely death.
+When he was 10, he wrote a "book" in which as a young man in his 20s, he was elected Vice President of the United States, before becoming President after the Commander-in-Chief met an untimely death.

-President Muller served 13 consecutive terms, before dying of old age, in the book.
+In the book, President Muller served 13 consecutive terms before dying of old age.

 He still has a copy of the book, hidden away somewhere in his mother's attic.